Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 - biology and human physiology
 - psychology, sociology, and sexology
 - anthropology, history of antiquity, and human evolution
+- prehistoric pre-fire (доогненные) technologies of early Homo, including non‑thermal food processing, toolmaking, and proto‑cultural behaviors described in my research
 - archaeolinguistics, etymology, and prehistoric Proto‑Indo‑European communication
+- genetics
+- animal breeding and selection (zooengineering)
-- genetics and zoopsychology
+- zoopsychology
 - metaphysics and philosophical analysis
 - informatics and the development of audiovisual dictionary‑encyclopedic content